Hyacinths: Spring is in the Air

 Ever watch a hyacinth come into bloom?
 Each floret, held close to the main stalk, unfolds one by one taking on colour, until the many flowers become one delightful floral stem.
-Just a hint of their intoxicating sweet fragrance lets you know that spring’s in the air.
+Just a hint of their intoxicating sweet fragrance lets you know that spring is in the air.

-Hyacinths originate from a highly fragrant, wild blue flowered plant found in the high mountains of Turkey, Syria, and Lebanon.
+Hyacinths originate from a highly fragrant, wild blue flowering plant found in the high mountains of Turkey, Syria, and Lebanon.
 The bulbs we plant in our gardens today are hybrids of those plants.

-Each bulb produces a single compact, dense stem bearing 60-70 delicate, bell shaped florets.
-They are cherished for their sweet scent and available in a rainbow of colourful shades including white, peach, apricot, yellow, salmon, pink, red, purple, lavender and blue.
+Each bulb produces a single compact, dense stem bearing 60-70 delicate, bell-shaped florets.
+They are cherished for their sweet scent and are available in a rainbow of colourful shades including white, peach, apricot, yellow, salmon, pink, red, purple, lavender, and blue.
 These bulbs are known as Hyacinthus orientalis.

 Florissa’s TipThe starry royal purple florets of Hyacinth Woodstock combine well with the soft and airy Hyacinth Pink Festival.
 The composed and dense blooms of Hyacinth orientalis are set off by the carefree bouquets of multiflora hyacinths.
 Create natural looking borders when you plant tulips among your hyacinths!